shirabiton/shirabiton/README.md

 I work there in languages ​​C# + Angular, Database: SQL Server.

-I recently graduated from Full-Stack engineering studies courtesy of Mahat by Minhal College,
+I recently graduated from Full-Stack engineering studies courtesy of Mahat,

 and completed computer teaching studies via the Ministry of Education.